Wrongful Deaths & Nursing Home Facilities | Rosenbaum Injury Law

 • A family member or friend can volunteer with the court’s approval, or the court will appoint someone if the deceased did not have a will.

 The estate is responsible for filing a wrongful death lawsuit, but any compensation recovered in a settlement or award will be distributed according to the deceased’s will or the state’s intestate succession law.
-Under Pennsylvania law, if the representative of the deceased’s estate fails to file a claim within six months of the victim’s death, any family member or chosen representative can pursue a wrongful death case.
+Under Pennsylvania law, if the representative of the deceased’s estate fails to file a claim within six months of the victim’s death, any family member or chosen representative can pursue a wrongful death case with the help of a wrongful death lawyer in Philadelphia

 It is important to note that most wrongful death claims must be filed within two years of a loved one’s death under Pennsylvania’s statute of limitations.
 A Philadelphia nursing home abuse attorney can help ensure that the timelines are met, if the lawsuit is not filed within that time, the family will likely lose their right to obtain compensation.